This section provides information on how to configure your local environment to build WordPress plugins or themes with JetBrains PhpStorm.

-JetBrains PhpStorm is a commercial PHP IDE that can be configured to work with WordPress sites, allowing users to easily build and maintain custom plugins.
-This doc will set you up with a local environment in PhpStorm to create your custom plugins and themes.
+JetBrains PhpStorm is a commercial PHP IDE that can be configured to work with WordPress sites.
+This allows you to build and maintain custom plugins.
+Follow the steps below to set up a local environment in PhpStorm to create your custom plugins and themes.

-For detailed information, see WordPress Development using PhpStorm.
-This document focuses on integrating and showcasing the PhpStorm workflow and is current as of PhpStorm version 2017.1.4.
+Refer to WordPress Development using PhpStorm for more information.
+The steps in this section focus on integrating and showcasing the PhpStorm workflow and is current as of PhpStorm version 2017.1.4.

-If you do not already have one, create a new WordPress site on Pantheon.
-This will be your empty site, in which to develop your new plugin or theme.
+Create a new WordPress site on Pantheon if you don't already have one.
+This site should be empty to develop your new plugin or theme.

-Click Create New Project from the startup window or go to File Menu > New Project... if you have an existing project open.
+Click Create New Project in the startup window or go to File Menu, and click New Project... if you have an existing project open.

 Name your project.